 \section{Analysis of bifurcation diagrams}

 A bifurcation diagram is a visual representation of the evolution of the global attractor (or attractors in general) of a dynamical system as a selected one-dimensional parameter varies.
 The horizontal axis of the diagram typically represents the parameter being varied, while the vertical axis corresponds to the one-dimensional phase space of the system, or a projection onto a selected variable if the actual dimension of the phase space is higher than one.
-Several features of the global attractor can be easily spotted on a bifurcation diagram, such as the size and the complexity of the attractor, as well as bifurcations it undergoes when the parameter is varied.
+Several features of the global attractor can be easily spotted on a bifurcation diagram, such as the size and complexity of the attractor, as well as bifurcations it undergoes when the parameter is varied.

-The purpose of the experiment described below is to investigate the dynamics by means of bifurcation diagrams with respect to one of the reaction rates $\alpha_1$ while keeping the other rate $\alpha_2$ fixed in the system \eqref{xy_model} and compare it to the the dynamics of the system \eqref{xy_old} in which both reaction rates are the same.
-For that end, we fix $\varepsilon = 0.7$, $\beta = 0.2$, $n=4$, $\alpha_2 = 200$, and we compute bifurcation diagrams for $\alpha_1 \in [0,500]$ for the system \eqref{xy_model}, and we do the same for the system \eqref{xy_old} with $\alpha \in [0,500]$.
+The purpose of the experiment described below is to investigate the dynamics by means of bifurcation diagrams with respect to one of the reaction rates $\alpha_1$ while keeping the other rate $\alpha_2$ fixed in model \eqref{xy_model} and compare it to the dynamics of model \eqref{xy_old} in which both reaction rates are the same.
+For that purpose, we fix $\varepsilon = 0.7$, $\beta = 0.2$, $n=4$, $\alpha_2 = 200$, and create bifurcation diagrams for $\alpha_1 \in [0,500]$ for model \eqref{xy_model}.
+We do the same for model \eqref{xy_old} with $\alpha \in [0,500]$.

 The results of this experiment are shown in Figure~\ref{fig:bif}.
-In the vertical axes of the bifurcation diagrams, we show the projections of the observed dynamics to the $x$ and $y$ variables, respectively.
-In the horizontal axes, we indicate the parameters of the systems that are varied: the common reaction rate $\alpha$ of the system \eqref{xy_old} in Figures \ref{fig:bif_x} and \ref{fig:bif_y}, and the reaction rate $\alpha_1$ of the system \eqref{xy_model} in Figures \ref{fig:bif_2x} and~\ref{fig:bif_2x}.
+In the vertical axes of the bifurcation diagrams, we show projections of the observed dynamics to variables $x$ and $y$, respectively.
+In the horizontal axes, we indicate the parameters of the models that are varied: the common reaction rate $\alpha$ in model \eqref{xy_old} in Figures \ref{fig:bif_x} and \ref{fig:bif_y}, and the reaction rate $\alpha_1$ of model \eqref{xy_model} in Figures \ref{fig:bif_2x} and~\ref{fig:bif_2y}.